earthly/website/blog/_posts/2023-08-08-dx-three-ways.md

 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler.
 It's a nifty tool that could help enhance your team's DX.
 [Give it a shot](/).**

-Developer Experience is the User Experience of a Developer.
-Developer Experience Design (DX) is User Experience Design (UX Design), the work of improving a user's experience with a product where the user is a developer.
+Developer Experience (DX) is the User Experience (UX) tailored specifically for developers.
+While a UX Engineer optimizes interactions for end-users, DX focuses on enhancing a developer's journey with tools, libraries, APIs, and platforms.

 ## Who Should Care About Developer Experience?